CROSS-Net: Region-Agnostic Taxi-Demand Prediction Using Feature Disentanglement: Introduction

-To address these challenges, we propose a novel taxi demand forecasting system that leverages the power of multi-view graph neural networks to capture spatial dependencies and patterns in urban environments.
-Graph neural networks (GNNs) have gained considerable attention in recent years due to their ability to effectively model complex relationships in graph-structured data.
-By representing the city's road network as a graph, with nodes representing intersections or regions and edges representing connectivity, we can capture the spatial relationships and proximities between different locations.
+Traditional approaches to taxi demand prediction have predominantly relied on historical demand data and incorporating machine-learning techniques~\cite{Understanding_Taxi_Service_Strategies, xu2017real}.
+However, these methods often suffer from limitations, primarily due to their inability to capture the complex spatial dependencies and patterns inherent in urban environments.
+To capture spatial and temporal complex dependencies, the deep learning-based methods \cite{9439926, safikhani2020spatio} employ a CNN and an LSTM, resulting in improved accuracy compared to traditional methods.
+However, since CNNs were designed for Euclidean space, such as images and grids, these methods have limitations in transportation networks with non-Euclidean topology and thus cannot essentially characterize the spatial correlation of traffic flow and road network.
+In response to this challenge, Graph neural networks (GNNs) have gained considerable attention in recent years due to their ability to effectively model complex relationships in graph-structured data \cite{yao2018deep, Zhao_2020}.
+By representing the city's road network as a graph—where nodes signify intersections or areas, and edges denote connectivity—GNNs can adeptly capture spatial relationships, even between geographically distant locations, as validated in~\cite{yao2018deep, Zhao_2020}.